20 min read

-If you prefer to expand the capabilities of your packing help station instead of investing in a new machine, we are open and willing to help you do whatever you feel is best for you.
+If you prefer to expand the capabilities of your Collecting Table instead of investing in a new machine, we are open and willing to help you do whatever you feel is best for you.

-What we very commonly see are clients that start with a packing help station and once they get limited by the manual process, they themselves try to automate those solutions by adding auto features.
+What we very commonly see are clients that start with a Collecting Table and once they get limited by the manual process, they themselves try to automate those solutions by adding auto features.

 Sometimes they’re successful, sometimes they fail, and sometimes they come to us because they failed.

-Now if you have a wide range of boxes, complex boxes, or a diverse product mix that requires constant adjustments and corrections, a semi-auto packer could be a perfect fit.
+Now if you have a wide range of boxes, complex boxes, or a diverse product mix that requires constant adjustments and corrections, a semi-auto packer like IMPACK’s Ergosa could be an ideal solution.

 And the tipping point from semi-auto to auto is the same as that from manual to semi-auto.
 This is because there’s not really a transition between semi-auto to auto.
 Usually, a client starts with a manual process then goes either the semi-auto path or the auto path.

 If you have longer production runs, easy products and all the requirements for auto then you can go the auto path.